How to Access Active Directory on Windows 10 Pro: Complete Setup Guide

 2. Go to Apps > Optional features > Add a feature

-• RSAT: Group Policy Management Tools (if needed)
+• RSAT: Group Policy Management Tools (if you need GPO management)

-Once installed, these tools become available through the Start menu and Administrative Tools.
+Once installed, these tools become immediately available through the Start menu and Administrative Tools folder.
+No restart required, though it doesn’t hurt to reboot for good measure.

 Installing RSAT in Earlier Windows 10 Versions

-For Windows 10 versions prior to 1809, you’ll need to download the appropriate RSAT package from Microsoft’s website:
+For Windows 10 versions prior to 1809, you’ll need to use the traditional download method.
+While slightly more complex, it’s still manageable:

 1. Visit the Microsoft Download Center